samiaab1990/customscheduleR/README.md

 6. Getting a data frame of dates in the year the script will run.

-The current version requires separate installation of cronR or taskscheduleR and a daily job at the desired time and daily frequency (minute, hourly or simply daily).
-The customscheduleR package then provides the option defining criteria for the specific days the script should/should not run.
+The current version requires separate installation of cronR or taskscheduleR and a daily job at the desired time and daily frequency (minute, hourly or daily).
+The customscheduleR package then provides the option defining criteria for the specific days in the current year the script should/should not run.
+The start date refreshes to January 1st at the beginning of every year.

 ## Installation